 Oil and gas wells are usually drilled by drilling contractors using a drilling rig.
 A bit is attached to the end of a drill stem, which is assembled by the drilling rig and its crew from 30-foot joints of drill pipe and specialized drilling components known as downhole tools.
 Using the conventional rotary drilling method, the drill stem is turned from the rotary table of the drilling rig by torque applied to the kelly, which is screwed into the top of the drill stem.
-Increasingly, drilling is performed using a drilling motor, which is attached to the bottom of the drill stem and provides rotational force directly to the bit, rather than such force being supplied by the rotary table.
-The use of a drilling motor permits the drilling contractor to drill directionally, including horizontally.
-The Company sells and rents drilling motors, drill bits, downhole tools and drill pipe through its Petroleum Services & Supplies segment.
+Increasingly, drilling is performed using a drilling motor, which is attached to the bottom of the drill stem and provides rotational force directly to the bit, and a topdrive, a device suspended from the derrick that turns the entire drill stem, rather than such force being supplied by the rotary table.
+The use of drilling motors and topdrives permits the drilling contractor to drill directionally, including horizontally.
+The Company sells and rents drilling motors, drill bits, downhole tools and drill pipe through its Petroleum Services & Supplies segment and sells topdrives through its Rig Technology segment.

 During drilling, heavy drilling fluids or drilling muds are pumped down the drill stem and forced out through jets in the bit.
 The drilling mud returns to the surface through the space between the borehole wall and the drill stem, carrying with it the drill cuttings drilled out by the bit.
 The drill cuttings are removed from the mud by a solids control system (which can include shakers, centrifuges and other specialized equipment) and disposed of in an environmentally sound manner.
-The solids control system permits the mud, which is often comprised of expensive chemicals, to be continuously reused and recirculated back into the hole.
+The solids control system permits the mud, which is often comprised of expensive chemicals, to be continuously reused and re-circulated back into the hole.